Using be

 Beagle's dispatcher command is be.
 It only uses standard URI arguments scheme:host/path?version#message and the verbs from the HTTP dictionary that cover all possible data maneuvers.
 Think of git.
 Nobody remembers all git commands and flags.
 To avoid that effect, Beagle's verbs are made orthogonal: there is no way to supplement one with creative use of another. * read-only commands

-- GET fetches/checks out a particular version/branch/project, - HEAD is GET dry-run, lists the changes to the version/branch,
+is GET` dry-run, lists the changes to the version/branch,* read-write commands

 * reflog commands